LukeDSchenk/Excellent-Privacy-and-Security-Information/README.md

 ## Podcasts

 * [The Privacy, Security, & OSINT Show](https://www.inteltechniques.com/podcast.html): great information about personal privacy, and a host who is not an asshole about it.
-* [Darknet Diaries](https://darknetdiaries.com/): Probably my favorite podcast.
+* [Darknet Diaries](https://darknetdiaries.com/): probably my favorite podcast.
 This one is moreso entertainment, but still very informative.
 Some of the stories will blow you away.
   * My favorite episode (it's a two part episode): [Xbox Underground](https://darknetdiaries.com/episode/45/)
-*
+* [Security Now!](https://www.grc.com/SecurityNow.htm): up to date news on what is happening in security.
+Informative and interesting.
+* [Malicious Life Podcast](https://malicious.life/): similar to Darknet Diaries in the types of events they cover.
+Also very interesting and informative!

 ## Miscellaneous articles